-We have reviewed the accompanying interim condensed consolidated statement of financial position of Emaar The Economic City ("Emaar") - a Saudi Joint Stock Company ("the Company" or "the Parent Company") and its subsidiaries (collectively referred to as "the Group") as at 30 September 2017 and the related interim condensed consolidated statement of profit or loss and other comprehensive income, for the three and nine-month periods then ended, and the related interim condensed consolidated statements for the nine-month period then ended and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Emaar The Economic City ("Emaar") - a Saudi Joint Stock Company ("the Company" or "the Parent Company") and its subsidiaries (collectively referred to as "the Group") as at 30 June 2017 and the related interim condensed consolidated statements of profit or loss and other comprehensive income, for the three and six-month periods then ended, and the related interim condensed consolidated statements of changes in equity and cash flows for the six-month period then ended and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.